-- digit height of 57, 100 or 180 mm, which corresponds to readability distance of approx. 25, 40 or 65 meters - color of the digits: red, pure green, blue, yellow or green - manual or automatic setting of the LED display light intensity - anti-reflex front cover acrylic glass which prevents light reflex and improves the digit readability - single-sided or double-sided design, for wall mounting (for single-sided clock design, only), or to be suspended on ceiling or fixed to a side kick up console - depth of single-sided clock design only 39 mm (66 mm for the 180 mm versions) or 78 mm (130 mm) for the double-sided design) - clock frame made of anodized aluminum profiles, in black or silver color.
-Any other RAL tint or imitation of various materials (wood, marble...) on request - clock setting carried out remotely or using two push-buttons, the latter installed at the upper part of the frame - autonomous, quartz controlled time base with the possibility of synchronization using the following: DCF 77 radio signal, 24 V minute impulses, the MOBATIME serial code, MOBALine, RS 232, RS 485, IRIG-B or GPS - NTP multicast or unicast synchronization in Ethernet or unicast synchronization in WiFi network powered over PoE or mains powered - configuration / supervision by means of MOBA-NMS software or SNMP protocol - slave clock operation in wireless WTD system (868MHz) based on a transmitter which broadcasts the time signal - possibility to set up the world time zones with indication of the time shift (DST) for the particular time zone.
-Control over the DCF receiver or the master clock
+- digit height of 57mm, which corresponds to readability distance of approx. 25, meters; - colour of the digits: red, pure green, blue, yellow or white; - manual or automatic setting of the display light intensity; - anti-reflex front cover acrylic glass which prevents light reflex and improves the digit readability; - single-sided or double-sided design, for wall mounting (for single-sided clock design, only), or to be suspended on ceiling or fixed to a side kick up console; - depth of single-sided clock design only 39 mm(66 mm for the 180 mm versions) oder 78 mm (130 mm) for the double-sided design) - clock frame made of anodized aluminium profiles, in black or silver colour.
+Any other RAL tint or imitation of various materials (wood, marble...) on request; - clock setting carried out remotely or using two push-buttons, the latter installed at the upper part of the frame; - autonomous, quartz controlled time base with the possibility of synchronization using the following: DCF 77 radio signal, 24 V minute impulses, the MOBATIME serial code, MOBALine, RS 232, RS 485, IRIG-B or GPS; - NTP multicast or unicast synchronization in Ethernet or unicast synchronization in WiFi network powered over PoE or mains powered - configuration / supervision by means of MOBA-NMS software or SNMP protocol - slave clock operation in wireless WTD system (868MHz) based on a transmitter which broadcasts the time signal - possibility to set up the world time zones with indication of the time shift (DST) for the particular time zone.
+Control over the DCF receiver or the master clock.